Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/import-file-local.md

 By default, to guarantee an acceptable basic display of the imported Alembic asset, Unity automatically assigns all of its submeshes the **Default Material** corresponding to your project's render pipeline.

-However, once you imported the file, you can [override the material assignation](materials.md) for all submeshes, either manually or automatically based on the original Face Set names, directly from the Alembic Importer window.
+However, once you imported the file, you can [override the default material assignation](materials.md) for all submeshes, either manually or automatically based on the original Face Set names, directly from the Alembic Importer window.

 ## Editing the import options